Malik Muhammad | 2026 CB Draft Profile

 CF-B

-CF-B reflects a Cover 3-heavy scheme alignment.
-In the right structure his instincts and ball skills make him a legitimate starter; in the wrong one he becomes a liability.
+CF-B reflects Cover 3-heavy scheme alignment.
+His instincts and ball skills make him a legitimate contributor in the right structure; the wrong structure converts those into liabilities quickly.

 Projection

-Muhammad projects as a zone corner whose ceiling in a Cover 3-heavy system is meaningfully higher than his overall grade suggests.
-The instincts and ball skills are real and scheme-appropriate — that combination does not need man coverage competency to be useful.
+Muhammad projects as a zone corner whose ceiling in a Cover 3-heavy system is meaningfully higher than his grade suggests.
+His limitations in press technique, transitions and pattern match awareness make him a difficult projection in man-heavy schemes, but his instincts and ball tracking ability are scheme-appropriate tools that give him a legitimate pathway within a structured zone role.
+These qualities do not require man coverage competency to produce value.

 RW